EvolvingLMMs-Lab/EASI/README.md

 ### Configuration
 **VLM Configuration**: All VLMs are configured in `vlmeval/config.py`.
 During evaluation, you should use the model name specified in `supported_VLM` in `vlmeval/config.py` to select the VLM.
 Make sure you can successfully infer with the VLM before starting the evaluation with the following command `vlmutil check {MODEL_NAME}`.

-**Benchmark Configuration**: The full list of supported Benchmarks can be found in the official VLMEvalKit documentation [VLMEvalKit Supported Benchmarks (Feishu)](https://aicarrier.feishu.cn/wiki/Qp7wwSzQ9iK1Y6kNUJVcr6zTnPe?table=tblsdEpLieDoCxtb&view=vewa8sGZrY).
+**Benchmark Configuration**: The full list of supported Benchmarks can be found in the official VLMEvalKit documentation [VLMEvalKit Supported Benchmarks](https://aicarrier.feishu.cn/wiki/Qp7wwSzQ9iK1Y6kNUJVcr6zTnPe?table=tblsdEpLieDoCxtb&view=vewa8sGZrY).
 For the [EASI Leaderboard](https://huggingface.co/spaces/lmms-lab-si/easi-leaderboard), the following Benchmarks are currently supported:
 | Benchmark   | Evaluation settings          |
 |-------------|------------------------------|
 | [VSI-Bench](https://huggingface.co/datasets/nyu-visionx/VSI-Bench) | VSI-Bench_origin_32frame (Generated during evaluation)   |